Basemcode/OvensManager/README.md

 ---
 ## Folders

-- ** OvensManager : first try using the Modbus protocol , after working with a network with more than 8 controllers, errors appeared with comunication with them.
+- **OvensManager:** first try using the Modbus protocol , after working with a network with more than 8 controllers, errors appeared with comunication with them.
-- ** OvensManagerApp : the working program wsing the Owen protocol.
+- **OvensManagerApp:** the working program wsing the Owen protocol.
 ---